markostam/sandbox/notes/CSAIL_seminars/NMT_Google_mike-schuster.md

 + model trained on both can be fed a sentence mixture of two languages and have it translated to a third language

 ### Interlingua?
-+ sentences with same meaning mapped to similar regions regarless of language!
++ sentences with same meaning mapped to similar regions regardless of language!

 ## Challenges

 ### early cutoff
-+ cuts off or dops some words in source sentence
++ cuts off or drops some words in source sentence
 #### broken dates/numbers
 + 5->6
 + but on average significantly better than pbmt on  numbers